esplito/coding-notes/css-for-js.dev/module-0-fundamentals-recap.md

 A **rule** (also known as a style) is a collection of declarations, which targets one or more selectors.
 A stylesheet is made of multiple rules.

-Some values have **units** like: `px`, `rem`, `%` etc. If you want learn more about which units there are, you can listen to the "Sizing Units" episode fr ["The CSS Podcast" with Una Kravets and Adam Argyle](https://thecsspodcast.libsyn.com/tcp-css-podcast-episode-008)
+Some values have **units** like: `px`, `rem`, `%` etc. If you want learn more about which units there are, you can listen to the "Sizing Units" episode from the ["The CSS Podcast" with Una Kravets and Adam Argyle](https://thecsspodcast.libsyn.com/tcp-css-podcast-episode-008)

 > Written with [StackEdit](https://stackedit.io/).
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbNjc3NTA0NTk3XX0=
+eyJoaXN0b3J5IjpbNDE2NjgzMDc4XX0=
 -->